lvxmagick/Skyrim---Settlement-Builder/README.md

 # Skyrim - Settlement Builder Scripts

-This repository houses the script for LVX Magick's - Skyrim - Settlement Builder <!-- Uh oh!
+This repository houses the script for LVX Magick's *Campfire Unleashed* <!-- Uh oh!
 Wrong name!
 This needs changed! -->

 <-- Looks like I forgot an examination mark!
 Add that to make this a comment. -->